401(k) Calculator

 Other retirement savings options

 Consider adding an IRA or Roth 401(k) to your traditional 401(k).
 IRAs offer broader investment choices, including individual stocks and bonds.
 Roth 401(k)s let you pay taxes now and withdraw tax-free later.
-Combining these accounts gives you more control over your retirement tax burden.
+The combination gives you more control over your tax burden in retirement.

 401(k) Calculator FAQ